emmanuel-logy/visual_servoing_scara/README.md

 ## Deployment Diagram using UML
 <figure>
     <img src="media/Deployment_Diagram.png" height="480" width="896" />
-    <figcaption><i>The communication between nodes and Gazebo simulator takes place over ROS Topics and ROS Services.</i></figcaption>
 </figure>
 <br>

+> :information_source: The communication between nodes and Gazebo simulator takes place over ROS Topics and ROS Services. <br>
+> The boxes highlighted in the <span style="color:blue">blue</span> are the nodes written by me.
+The phrases represented in the <span style="color:blue">blue</span> font are the topics and services being provided by the nodes developed by me.

+> :question: **Why is this useful?** <br>
 Deployment diagrams are a useful tool to get the BIG PICTURE of how the nodes are running and interacting with each other, especially in a multiple process environment like this one.

-The boxes highlighted in the <span style="color:blue">blue</span> are the nodes written by me.
-The phrases represented in the <span style="color:blue">blue</span> font are the topics and services being provided by the nodes developed by me.